 – Helps to eliminate toxins from the body like cortisol which is the stress hormone

-Ashtanga – a tough and very structured style which has the ultimate goal of purifying the body and the mind.
-Ashtanga is yoga series with each series having specific requirements that you must complete before you can move to the next series (or challenge some would call it).
-With different practices to master, this yoga is not for the fainthearted and requires commitment and daily practice.
+A tough and very structured style which has the ultimate goal of purifying the body and the mind.
+Ashtanga is a series with each area having specific requirements that you must complete before you can move to the next series (or challenge some would call it).
+With different practices to master, this style is not for the fainthearted and requires commitment and daily practice.
 A very sweaty and physically demanding practice as each movement flows into the next without break.
 Each styles links to a movement and each movement links to a breath.
 Time to get your game face on!

 – Helps develop your strength and flexibility